“Can I get rid of my man boobs quickly and naturally?”

 One 2017 study found, that although temporary, testosterone levels were shown to: “acutely rise immediately following an acute resistance exercise bout.”

 Because of the short-term increase, consistency is key with resistance training and testosterone levels.
 That’s likely why “regular exercise” has been linked with increased testosterone overal.l

 #2) Stress.
 Cortisol is a hormone that is promoted by stress and reduces free testosterone levels (in addition to signaling for your body to store fat).

-The more stressed out you are, the lower your testosterone will be.
+The more stressed out we are, the lower our testosterone will be.
 What’s a cure?
 Being mindful.

 Do you know what else is connected with higher cortisol levels and increased stress?
 Lack of sleep!
 If this is you, shut off Netflix and get to bed sooner.